ramnerd/rig_veda_analysed/README.md

 * **Location Analysis:** Extracting references to specific regions, mountains, and settlements to build a geographical map of the text.

 ### 3. 📜 Linguistic & Textual Analysis
-* **Word Frequency:** Identifying the most common and significant non-deity words.
+* **Meter Evolution:** How the meter of poems used in all 10 chapters have eveloved over the course.
-* **Vocabulary Richness:** Comparing the unique vocabulary used in different Mandalas (e.g., the "family books" vs. the later books).
+* **Rishi meter preference*: Which rishis clans preffer which meter inorder to write their poems

 ### 4. 👨‍👩‍👧 Rishi & Authorship Analysis
 * **Hymn Distribution:** Visualizing the distribution of hymns attributed to different Rishis (sages) and their families.